getodk/javarosa/README.md

 JavaRosa works on Android API level 21+ (with desugaring enabled) and Java 8+.

+## Extending

+JavaRosa is intended be extended to support extra features through a "plugin" approach documented [here](PLUGINS.md) .

 ## Development

 ### Setting up your development environment